-Personal Care for a Loved One With Alzheimer’s Disease
+Tips for Easier Personal Care With Alzheimer’s

 - Always check the temperature of the water in the bath or shower.

-- Make sure the bathroom is warm and well-lit.
+- Keep the bathroom warm and well-lit.

-Helping With Hair Care and Shaving
+Hair Care and Shaving

 Using the Toilet